bcarpenter7/blog-react-final/Unit_4/5-react-testing-jest-enzyme/README.md

-# Testing in React with Jest
+# Testing in React with Jest & React Testing Library

 ## Learning Objectives (5 min / 0:05)
 - Understand the importance of testing in software development.